-Sometimes I garden in the quiet, sometimes I listen to a podcast, but I always let my garden speak to me.
+Sometimes I garden in the quiet, sometimes I listen to a podcast or music, but I always let my garden speak to me.
 We wait until the mid to end of March to prune the roses.
 It’s always bittersweet, because they have already started to grow, and sometimes even started to bloom.

 I pruned the rose garden down to 12 to 18 inches.
 Some of the bushes, I cut off over two feet of branches.
 It’s depressing to look at the sad little stumps that remain.

 But pruning is healthy for the roses.
-It improves their health and revitalizes their growth.
+It improves their health and revitalizes its growth.
 It helps our rose garden become a vision of beauty.
 Life imitates nature.
 Sometimes in life, we need to cut back and prune off some growth in order to make room for new blooms.
-Sometimes, what you cut back is a pretty big pile.
+Sometimes, what you cut back is a pretty big pile of crap and debris.
 Sometimes, it’s needed.